xbach/docs/trezor-faq/eshop.rst

 I don't have any bitcoins.
 Can I pay with credit card, PayPal or wire transfer?
 -------------------------------------------------------------------------------

-At the moment no other payment methods are accepted at shop.trezor.io.
+At the moment no other payment methods are accepted at TREZOR Shop.
 However getting bitcoins is not difficult anymore!

 1. Buy from local traders: